sophiecodes42/pastmaker/README.md

 from pastmaker import pastmaker

-pastmaker('I will go to the store.') u'I went to the store.'
+pastmaker('I will go to the store.') u' "I will go to the store. => I went to the store.'
 ```